-Yes, if the courses are designated as "Honors" and accepted by FMU for full credit or elective credit.
-To graduate "With University Honors" from FMU, a transfer student must take a minimum of 12 hours of Honors Courses at FMU, including the Honors Colloquium, the Honors Independent Study, and one other upper-division Honors course.
+Yes, if the courses are designated as "Honors" by an NCHC-affiliated institution and accepted by FMU for full credit or elective credit.
+To graduate "With University Honors" from FMU, a transfer student must take a minimum of 12 hours of Honors Courses at FMU, including the Honors Colloquium, the Honors Independent Study.

-This option can help students who want to graduate "With University Honors," but who cannot find 300 and 400-level Honors courses in their major or minor.
-The contract stipulates what extra work you will undertake to receive Honors credit.
+This option can help students (typically juniors and seniors) who intend to graduate "With University Honors," but who cannot find Honors courses that fit their schedule or degree requirements.
+The contract stipulates what extra work you will undertake in a "regular" course to receive Honors credit.
 Normally, the Honors Contract option should be applied only to upper-level courses which are not offered as Honors sections.
-Normally, a student will only take 3 of the required 21 hours as an Honors Contract.
-Should a student request an Honors Contract for more than one 3 hour course, he must seek approval from the full Honors Committee.
+Except under extraordinary circumstances, a student may take only 3 of the required 21 hours as an Honors contract.

-FMU Honors students are eligible to apply for a Fellowship in the Washington Semester Program, sponsored by the Honors College at the University of South Carolina.
-Students accepted as Fellows have the opportunity to live in the heart of Washington DC and gain valuable work experience as full-time paid interns in federal government or private sector offices while earning 15 hours of Honors academic credit.
+FMU Honors students are eligible to apply for a fellowship in the Washington Semester Program, sponsored by the Honors College at the University of South Carolina.
+Students accepted as fellows have the opportunity to live in the heart of Washington DC and gain valuable work experience as full-time paid interns in federal government or private sector offices while earning 15 hours of Honors academic credit.
 Honors students at any South Carolina institution of higher education are eligible to apply for the Washington Semester Program.
 Fellows must be degree-seeking students and are usually juniors.
 The Program operates in both the spring and fall semesters.
 Students accepted into the Program must become transient students at USC for the DC semester.
 They will earn academic credit for the following courses: POL 497H (Special Studies: Washington Semester, 6 hours); ENG 498H (English Internship: Washington Semester, 3 hours); PSY 310H (The Psychological Focus: Leadership, Washington Semester, 3 hours); and THEA 101H (Introduction to Theatre: Washington Semester, 3 hours).
-Acceptance for the Washington Semester is competitive, but several FMU students from a variety of majors have completed the Program with flying colors.
-Ms. Beth Hutchison, the USC Coordinator of the Program, pays a campus visit each fall and spring to talk with interested FMU students.
+Acceptance for the Washington Semester is competitive, but FMU has an excellent record of placing students in the Program.
+The coordinator of USC Internship Program pays a campus visit each fall and spring to talk with interested FMU students.
 Click here for more information.
-If you're interested, talk to Dr. Tuttle.
+If you're interested, come see Dr. Tuttle.

-You must be a member of HSA in order to participate in the Fall Honors Trip to Washington D.C., New York City or Philadelphia.
+In addition, FMU Honors sponsors the Fall Honors Trip to Washington D.C., New York City or Philadelphia.
 The Trip usually takes place the weekend before Thanksgiving.
 We leave by charter bus on Wednesday evening or Thursday morning, and return on Sunday.
-The cost to the student is relatively minimal ($100 or $150, depending on how many Honors hours you’ve earned, for transportation and hotel) because FMU contributes generously to the full cost of the trips.
+Most (but not all) of the cost for the adventure is borne by the University.